tyler71/groupby/Readme.md

 -f accessed::[MICROSECOND, SECOND, MINUTE, HOUR, DAY, MONTH, YEAR, WEEKDAY]
 ```

-For example, `-f modified:HOUR` will group files that have been modified in the same hour
+For example, `-f modified::HOUR` will group files that have been modified in the same hour

 Abbreviations:
 * MICROSECOND: `NANO` `MICRO` `MICROSECONDS`